-A graduate of the Metropolitan Opera’s Lindemann Young Artist Development Program, he made his Metropolitan Opera debut in the 2007/2008 season as the Sailor’s Voice in Tristan und Isolde under the batonof Maestro James Levine, a role he repeated under the baton of Daniel Barenboim.
-He has since returned to the Met as Arturo, Janek in The Makropolous Case, the Song Seller in Il Tabarro and Marcellus in Hamlet, and appeared as Arturo in the Met’s 2011 tour of Japan.
-Other recent opera engagements have included his debuts at the Los Angeles Opera as Steuerman in Die fligende Holländer and the Opera Theater of St. Louis as Frederick in The Pirates of Penzanze, Tamino in Die Zauberflöte at the Virginia Opera, Don Ottavio in Don Giovanni at the Des Moines Metro Opera, Ferrando in Cosí fan tutte at the Atlanta Opera, Don Ottavio at the Boston Lyric Opera and the Des Moines Metro Opera, Nanki-Poo in The Mikada at the Virginia Opera, and Ferrando, Nanki-Poo, Rodolfo in La Bohème, Flute in Britten’s A Midsummer Night’s Dream, and Kudrjáš in Janácek’s Kat’a Kabanová with the Yale Opera.
+Tenor Matthew Plenk made his Metropolitan Opera debut in the 2007/2008 season as the Sailor’s Voice in Tristan und Isolde under the baton of Maestro James Levine, a role he repeated under the baton of Daniel Barenboim.
+He has since appeared at the MET as Arturo in Lucia di Lammermoor, Janek in The Makropolous Case, the Song Seller in Il Tabarro and Marcellus in Hamlet, and appeared as Arturo in the MET’s 2011 tour of Japan.
+Other opera engagements have included Steuerman in Die fligende Holländer at Los Angeles Opera, Frederic in The Pirates of Penzance and Macduff in Macbeth at Opera Theatre of St. Louis, Tamino in Die Zauberflöte at Virginia Opera, Ferrando in Cosí fan tutte at Atlanta Opera, Don Ottavio at Boston Lyric Opera, Lyric Opera of Kansas City, and Des Moines Metro Opera; and Nanki-Poo in The Mikada at Virginia Opera.